Jeffrey-Sarnoff/ArbFloats.jl/README.md

 ```
 #####This is for Julia v0.5
 ####About
-Arb is software by Fredrik Johansson with contributions from others.
-(Others include William Hart, Tommy Hofmann, Sebastian Pancratz `get other names`)
+Arb is software by Fredrik Johansson with contributions from others including William Hart, Tommy Hofmann, Sebastian Pancratz `get other names`.
 Dr. Johansson has allowed Julia to use Arb under the MIT License.

 An Arb value is an interval given by its midpoint and a radius of _inclusion_ about the midpoint.